 I love to forage, and these Crepe Myrtle flowers were hard work.
 Over a fence, into a school, right up to the caretaker’s home, and an encounter with a barking dog.
 Luckily it ended well, with the dog and me parting as friends, and I walked home happily with a bunch of these beauties.
 Well, that’s just the story.
 The point is, get yourself some purple flowers to easily bring the ultraviolet style into your living room.
 As usual, yellow, geometrics and wood are great accompaniments to Ultraviolet!

 E. Small Details like these lovely Ultraviolet door knobs can also make your home stylish!

 This dining table is calling out to me.
 See what I mean?

 G. Keep it ultra simple with an ultraviolet throw

 I love this image of Khyati Trehan working in her chic living room, with an ultraviolet throw draped casually over her feet.
 Goes to show, that even a touch of Ultraviolet can make a style statement.

 Which of these ultraviolet updates are you thinking of?

-Visit Decor Drama and opt for a design or styling or decorating package.
+Contact me for a designing or styling package.
 I would be happy to incorporate Ultraviolet into your colour palette and design a room or corner for you!
 And, you get discounts for room updates like paints, kitchens, bathrooms, tiles, and furniture when we design your space for you!
 Call us to know more 9881741792